shoss88/Basic-Chat-App/README.md

 * Quit: Closes the connection to the server and shuts the client down.
 The command format is below:
   * quit

-If the server receives an unknown command, the server has no more space for more clients, or the client's username has already been taken by other client, the server will print an error.
+If the server receives an unknown command, the server has no more space for more clients, or the client's username has already been taken by another client, the server will print an error.